charwo/vets.gov-status/_boards/hca.md

         label: Desktop
         color: rgb(175,175,175)

-  - name: New and Returning Veterans
+  - name: New and Returning Users
     layout: chart
     data: hca_new
-    context: Number of users
+    context: Count of users
     cols:
       - id: new
         label: New